GaloisInc/cryptol-specs/Primitive/Keyless/Hash/MD5.md

 ## Welcome

 This document is a literate [Cryptol](https://cryptol.net/) document.
-This means that if you install Cryptol from the website you can run ```cryptol MD5.md``` in your terminal and all of the definitions will be typecheck, and the test cases can be run.
+This means that if you install Cryptol from the website you can run ```cryptol MD5.md``` in your terminal and all of the definitions will be typechecked, and the test cases can be run.

 All text in this document is directly from the [MD5 Specification](https://www.ietf.org/rfc/rfc1321.txt).